awstomburge/hlc302-cdk/README.md

 # HLC302 Reinvent Builders Session
-The overall design is to be able to escalte calls to video.
-This is especially relevant in xyz.
-It creates a more tailored and personalized experiance for your customers while allowing for the ease of virtual appointments.
+The overall design is to be able to escalate calls to video.
+This is especially relevant in virtual patient care settings when you may want to start an interaction over chat or ovice, and enable movement into video.
+This creates a more tailored and personalized experience for your customers while allowing for the ease of virtual appointments.

-*****Warning this solution out of the box is not HIPPA compliant it is a proof of concept for tools you can use in AWS that will allow you to accomplish this goal**
+** Warning: adopting this solution does not make a customer HIPAA compliant.
+This solution is a proof of concept to illustrate tools and services that customers can use to build a similar solution on AWS.
+For more information about HIPAA on AWS see [the AWS web site](https://aws.amazon.com/compliance/hipaa-compliance/). **

 ## Architecture